 The ice maker arm is connected to a series of sensors inside the ice maker head.
 The sensors are able to detect the angle of the ice maker arm.
 If the ice maker arm is unable to reset to its neutral position, the sensors in the ice maker will shut off ice production.

-What Happens When Your Ice Maker Arm is Stuck?
+What Happens When It Gets Stuck?

 Your ice maker arm can either be stuck in the off position or in the on position.